Naereen/web-sphinx/beacon.en.rst

    .. image:: https://ga-beacon.appspot.com/UA-38514290-15/beacon.en.html?pixel

-.. tip:: Sphinx tip :
+.. warning:: Sphinx tip :

    Embedding an image with a *non-local* URL triggers a warning when Sphinx builds the website, but that nothing you should be worried about !